Wine is one of those tasty beverages that only gets better with age, right?

 Once opened, ensure the bottle is tightly sealed before placing it in a refrigerator.
 With sparkling wine, a little tip for maintaining fizziness is to keep a metal spoon or fork in place of where the lid was.
 But importantly, don’t forget to finish it at most a day after opening!

-The bottom line is, off-wine tastes and smells unpleasant and should be discarded.
+The bottom line: off-wine tastes and smells unpleasant and should be discarded.
 To avoid drinking wine that has gone bad, finish shortly after purchasing or opening, and keep unopened wine stored properly so you can enjoy it even a few years after the expiration date!